rackerlabs/technical-blog/_posts/2019-08-22-Microsoft-SQL-Server-log-shipping.md

 #### Step 7

-On the **Initialize Secondary Database** tab, select the third option because the database has been already initialized on the HEAD3.
+On the **Initialize Secondary Database** tab, select the third option because the database has already been initialized on HEAD3.

 #### Step 8

 Click the **Copy Files** tab.
 In the **Destination folder for copied files** box, type the path where transaction log backups are copied.
-For this scenario, use **C:\LSCopyAlwaysOn** for the path as shown in the following image:
+For this scenario, use **C:\LSCopyAlwaysOn** for the path, as shown in the following image:

 ![]({% asset_path 2019-08-09-Microsoft-SQL-Server-query-store/Picture6.png %})

 #### Step 9

-On the **Restore Transaction Log** tab, under **Database state when restoring backups**, choose either **No recovery mode** or **Standby mode** as shown in the following
+On the **Restore Transaction Log** tab, under **Database state when restoring backups**, choose either **No recovery mode** or **Standby mode**, as shown in the following
 image:

 In this example, we selected **No recovery mode**, which implies that the DR database is not accessible.
-If you select **Standby Mode**, the DR database is available to the end-user in read-only mode.
+If you select **Standby Mode**, the DR database is available to the end user in read-only mode.

 ![]({% asset_path 2019-08-09-Microsoft-SQL-Server-query-store/Picture7.png %})